-Karnataka High Court abolishes state’s Anti-Corruption Bureau, transfers cases to Lokayukta
+‘Constituted to shield corrupt politicians’: Karnataka HC abolishes state’s Anti-Corruption Bureau

 Until then, the Lokayukta, with its own police wing, was the premier anti-corruption agency in the state.

-On Thursday, a division bench of Justices B Veerappa and KS Hemalekha directed the Anti-Corruption Bureau to transfer the cases and officers under its ambit to the Karnataka Lokayukta.
+On Thursday, a division bench of Justices B Veerappa and KS Hemalekha directed the Anti-Corruption Bureau to transfer the cases and officers under its ambit to the Karnataka Lokayukta, according to Live Law.

 “The state government is not justified in creating ACB [Anti-Corruption Bureau] by way of an executive order when the field of investigation into corruption cases under Prevention of Corruption Act, 1988 was covered under the Karnataka Lokayukta Act, 1984,” the court observed.
+“If really the state wanted to maintain the independence of the Lokayukta, it could have strengthened the hands of Lokayukta by giving more independent power or allowed the ACB to work under it.”

 The bench also directed the state government to maintain transparency and appoint competent persons as the Lokayukta and Upa Lokayukta by keeping the public interest in mind, according to The New Indian Express.

-“We request constitutional authorities to recommend people with integrity, both in public and personal life to the post of Lokayukta, uninfluenced by caste, creed etc,” the court said, according to Bar and Bench. “[The] appointment should be non-political and the post should not be [an] accommodation centre for anybody.”
+“We request constitutional authorities to recommend people with integrity, both in public and personal life to the post of Lokayukta, uninfluenced by caste, creed etc,” the court said. “[The] appointment should be non-political and the post should not be [an] accommodation centre for anybody.”

+During Thursday’s hearing, the judges also said it was unfortunate that even after 75 years of Independence, no political party in the country is willing to allow independent authority, like the Lokayukta, to discharge its duties in a transparent manner.

 The order was passed on three separate public interest litigations by an advocate named Chidananda Urs, Advocates’ Association of Bangalore and non-governmental organisation Samaja Parivarthana Samudaya.
 All of them had challenged the constitution of the Anti-Corruption Bureau.